Our criteria for determining if you are a

 - Understands surgical options and effects of treatment.

 - No endocrine or metabolic disease causing obesity.

 - No uncontrolled psychological problems.

-- Attend a free educational seminar to learn more about the types of bariatric surgery and to meet the surgeon and bariatric surgery team
+- View our online seminar by clicking on the "Online Seminar Registration" button at right or attend a community meeting to learn more about the types of bariatric surgery and to meet the surgeon and bariatric surgery team

 - Download the medical history and insurance information form.